Josep Maria Subirachs

 Josep Maria Subirachs i Sitjar ([ʒuˈzɛb məˈɾi.ə suβiˈɾaks]; 11 March 1927 – 7 April 2014) was a Spanish sculptor and painter of the late 20th century.
 His best known work is probably the Passion Facade of the basilica of the Sagrada Família in Barcelona.
 He was controversial, as he did not make any concessions to the style of the architect who designed the building, Antoni Gaudí.

 Subirachs' sculptural typography in Barcelona is featured in Eye magazine (No. 37, Vol. 10, Autumn 2000) along with the work of Joan Brossa.

 Artistic works

-From a young age he showed talent as an integral artist: painter, engraver, scenic designer, sculptor, lecturer, art critic, always with the vocation of the architect who he had liked to be.
+From a young age Subirachs showed talent as an artist and he is an accomplished painter, engraver, scenic designer, sculptor, lecturer, art critic and architect.

 He worked in projects around the world, in different styles: Mediterranean style, Expressionism, Abstract art, new figuration.